A versatile violinist, pianist and singer, Macie Stewart has

 and plays violin and piano with the band Marker.
 She is currently releasing

-an album as a member of OHMME which comes out at the end of August.
+an album as a member of OHMME which was released at the end of August.
 The duo are

 especially involved in performing and working for venues within the local